Lexx2023/myfirstproject/README.md

 # myfirstproject
-print numbers from one to the sum of two arbitrary numbers
+Output numbers from one to the sum of two arbitrary numbers